gocd/docs.go.cd/configuration/managing_artifacts_and_reports.md

 </tabs>
 ```

-Go will create a tab called "Recording" and display the contents of the file in the tab when you click on it:
+GoCD will create a tab called "Recording" and display the contents of the file in the tab when you click on it:

 ![](../resources/images/recording.png)

 ### Publishing tests

-Go has support for publishing tests from JUnit or NUnit test reports.
+GoCD has support for publishing tests from JUnit or NUnit test reports.

 To configure a test artifact: